-BSHS 712: Personnel Management and Record Keeping
+BSHS 712: Personnel Management and Record Keeping 3 Credit Hour(s)

 This course is designed to provide the student with an ability to identify and apply federal, state, and professional standards for Personnel Management.
 Students will also learn about best practices for personnel management, student supervision, and record keeping.
 Prerequisites: BSHS 706.
 (GR)